Rubaru Mister India

 Mr India or Rubaru Mr. India is a national beauty pageant for men in India.
 The pageant was created by Rubaru Group in the year 2004.
 It is responsible for sending India's representatives to international pageants – Caballero Universal, Mister Global, Mister Model International, Mister Model Worldwide, Mister Grand International, Mister Tourism World, Mister International, Mister National Universe, Mister Friendship International, Mister Pacific Universe and Mister Fashion Model.
-The pageant stands as India's most ancient surviving national male competition and presently holds the title for the largest national male pageant globally.
+The pageant is India's longest-running national male competition and presently holds the title for the largest national male pageant globally.
 It was founded by the president of Rubaru Group, Sandeep Kumar in the Indian state of Haryana, and Pankaj Kharbanda is the vice president of the pageant.

 History

 Rubaru Mr. India pageant was created in 2004, however it started sending India's representatives to international pageants from 2014.
 Pratik Virk became the first Rubaru Mr. India winner to go to an international pageant.
 He represented India at Mister Model International 2014 competition held in Dominican Republic and was adjudged fourth runner-up.
 The following years, Rubaru Mr. India pageant acquired franchise rights of other international pageants in India.
 In 2016, Prateek Baid represented India at Mister Global 2016 contest held in Thailand and won Best Model award.